devansh-m12/doraemon/SETUP.md

 4. Start the chat server on port 3939 (optional)
 5. Start the UI client on port 3000
 6. Verify all services are running
+7. Create a `logs/` directory for service logs

 #### Option B: Manual Startup